Car collection of the 29th Sultan of Brunei: Bentley collection

 By the end of the 1990s, Prince Jefri and Pengiran Muda Abdul Hakeem had accumulated more than 650 Bentleys, a rather high amount for the Crewe plant of Rolls-Royce.
 Because the orders were so rare and distinctive, the Mulliner Park Ward division of Rolls-Royce established a dedicated "Blackpool team" to create, develop, and test the customised vehicles.
 Known by names like Dominator, Phoenix, and Camelot, these Bentleys featured production copies of the Java concept vehicle, four-wheel-drive cars, and customised versions of the Continental R coupe.
 The majority of these uncommon automobiles are kept in air-conditioned warehouses in Brunei, under the constant watch of Gurkha troops, and are never seen in the open.

-The Dominator, essentially an early Bentayga and Bentley's first attempt at an SUV, was a surprising and unconventional vehicle for the 1990s, resembling a 1990s Range Rover with Bentley styling and priced at $4 million each, with the Sultan purchasing three; seeing one today would be an extremely rare and fortunate occurrence.
+The Dominator, similar to an early Bentayga and Bentley's first attempt at an SUV, was an unconventional vehicle for the 1990s, resembling a 1990s Range Rover with Bentley styling and priced at $4 million each, with the Sultan purchasing three; all of which are extremely rare.
 (Note: The Bentley Dominator is a luxury SUV produced specifically for the Sultan of Brunei in 1996.
 Six Bentley Dominators were constructed for the Sultan with an approximated cost of US$4.6 million per vehicle.)
 At £146,094, the Continental R, which made its debut at the 1991 Geneva Motor Show, surpassed the next most expensive Bentley by £22,000 to become the most expensive vehicle in the world.
 The Sultan of Brunei bought the first bright red show model while it was still on display, which launched the country's sizeable market for the vehicle, including customised models such as four-door saloons, estates and convertibles.

 While retaining the front-end styling of the Continental R, included models that were completely reskinned with names ranging from the simple B2 and B3 to the more imaginative Imperial, Spectre, Monte Carlo, Grand Prix, and Buccaneer.
 The B2 was a reskinned Bentley Continental R with an estimated total of 17 units, built exclusively for Brunei.
 Like the previously mentioned, the B3 was designed by Pininfarina; built in 1994 to 1995, the Sultan acquired about a dozen of these special models, each featuring a 6.75-litre V8 with a Garrett turbocharger.
 The vintage 2-door, 2+2 sports coupe known as the Buccaneer, powered by a 6.75-liter turbocharged V8, was developed specifically for Brunei and designed by GMD (Geoff Matthews Design) of Coventry, with production by FD (France Design) of Le Pin, France.
 In 1994, the Sultan and his brother commissioned the Grand Prix, a bespoke V8-powered Bentley with an aluminium body and a top speed of 305 km/h, notable for its unique feature: the letter "H" on the fifth position of the chassis number, signifying it as a non-standard model for select customers like the Brunei royal family.
 Additionally, Prince Jefri commissioned Continental R, with design contributions from Robin Page.